Capital District Real Estate

 Know what you can live with and what you cannot live without and also those things that can be taken care of with a simple remodel.
 If you need a 4 bedroom home, don't buy one with 2 that requires a massive addition which can break your budget.

-Appliances are some of the most expensive portions of the home and you should pay particular attention to their age and whether they have required service.
+Look at the Age of Appliances and Other SystemsAppliances are some of the most expensive portions of the home and you should pay particular attention to their age and whether they have required service.
 Other systems to have inspected are your HVAC, hot water heater, and your septic & well, if applicable.
 You may be able to get the seller to add a home warranty when buying.

-Most neighborhoods have HOAs that govern what you can and can't do - be sure you know what the rules are for your neighborhood.
+Check For HOA RequirementsMost neighborhoods have HOAs that govern what you can and can't do - be sure you know what the rules are for your neighborhood.